 Paracetamol can be taken during pregnancy.
 But do not increase the dose as stated in the patient information leaflet.
 Which means no more than 6 tablets (500 mg each) every 24 hours.
 Aspirin and ibuprofen cannot be used during pregnancy.

 It is very important to look after your teeth and gums during pregnancy.
 Visits to the dentist are allowed during pregnancy; just tell the dentist that you are pregnant.
-Anaesthetic are not harmful either.
+Local anaesthetic are not harmful either.
 Dentists don’t usually take x-rays during pregnancy unless there is no other option.